 Establishing a diversified portfolio is important as it allows you to diversify your risk across different companies, sectors, industries or even countries.
 If you put all or most your money in one stock you will be fully exposed to the risks and rewards of that particular company.
 Any movement in the share price will greatly affect the overall performance of your entire portfolio.
 There are endless stories of established so called “safe” blue-chip companies which have declined in value even though analysts called them “safe investments”.
 This is example is not too scare you off but simply a reminder that you can protect your capital by splitting your investments across different companies.
 “Do not put all your eggs in one basket” is a famous saying of Warren Buffet, one of the most successful investors to date.

 We recommend that you consider having at least seven uncorrelated stocks in your portfolio.
 Seven stocks can help you to reduce your risk significantly and achieve healthy diversification.
-We believe having up to 20 companies can be beneficial which we consider to be the upper limit.
+We believe having up to 20 companies can be beneficial which we consider being the upper limit.
 If you own more stocks the advantage of additional diversification is only marginal and may be offset by transaction costs.

-If you buy stocks that belong to the same industry (e.g. all four big banks) you will not achieve diversification in a way that it will likely support your risk management.
+If you buy stocks that belong to the same industry (e.g. all four big banks) you will not achieve diversification in a way that will likely support your risk management.
 Also, excessive diversification or over-diversification will likely be inefficient and lower your returns.
 If you own too many companies you increase your costs but not necessarily your degree of diversification which may ultimately lead to below-average risk-adjusted returns.
-In that sense an inexperienced financial planner or advisor can help you to build your portfolio if you are unable to cope with that step.
+In that sense, an inexperienced financial planner or advisor can help you to build your portfolio if you are unable to cope with that step.

-According to the ASX the average return of Australian shares is a gross return of 9.7% over time.
-However with the wrong strategy, poor diversification, inappropriate position sizes or excessive trading many investors would have not achieved a return anywhere near the average.
+According to the ASX, the average return of Australian shares is a gross return of 9.7% over time.
+However, with the wrong strategy, poor diversification, inappropriate position sizes, or excessive trading many investors would have not achieved a return anywhere near the average.
 Understanding the basic principles of building a portfolio can assist you greatly in benefiting from the market conditions and achieving long-term returns.
 Ultimately your performance will depend on the performance of your investments and the market itself, however with the right strategy in place you can minimise the risk to those factors that are out of your control.
 If you don’t feel comfortable or you don’t have the time to manage your own portfolio we recommend you engage with a financial advisor or planner.

 Disclaimer: This article should not be considered as general advice only and not understood as personal advice.
 Wise-owl is not able to advise on how to work out your individual risk profile.
 We can only provide you with general advice on listed securities and can therefore only comment on matters related to the sharemarket.
 If you are looking for more complex issues such as asset allocation between stocks, property, fixed interest or bonds then we recommend you see a financial advisor or financial planner.